 Capital investment in petrochemical construction will surge in 2018, as companies respond to stabilizing oil prices and continuing access to low-cost feedstocks, experts say.

 Spending on U.S. and Canadian refinery capital will jump to over $17 billion in 2018, even as oil prices remain low, according to a December report from Petrochemical Update.

 The report says billions in new capital spending will be driven largely by refiners’ desire to take advantage of low-cost feedstocks.
 The investment will also prepare existing facilities for the introduction of new, more stringent regulations from the Environmental Protection Agency.

 Other cracker projects under consideration include PTT/Marubeni’s proposed $5.7 billion project in Belmont County, Ohio, and ExxonMobil/SABIC’s $9 billion facility in Coastal Bend, Tex., near Corpus Christi.
-The latter, billed as a the largest ethane steam cracker in the world, could be approved as early as May.
+The latter billed as the largest ethane steam cracker in the world could be approved as early as May.

 Petrochemical Update reports that derivatives capacity is also expected to expand, with more than $9 billion in polyethylene capacity investments slated for construction before 2020.
 The methanol industry is also experiencing a revival: In January, Yuhuang Chemical started construction on its $1.85 billion methanol plant in Louisiana, while Natgasoline is expected to invest in a $2.2 billion addition to its existing Beaumont, Tex. facility.

 Nearly $2.6 billion in other derivatives projects are underway, with more than $5.1 billion in new-capacity downstream projects in the planning and approval stages expected to start construction in mid-2017 and peak in 2018 and 2019.
 These include facilities that will produce chlorine, propylene oxide, and linear alpha-olefins.